 Weather: Unpredictable, Some days could be sunny with blue sky, while other days foggy, rainy, snowy.
 Be prepared!

 Tour Guide: Friendly, funny, knowledgeable.
 A professional Peru Summit Tour Guides with a deep knowledge of the destination and a focus on customer service makes all the difference.
 Our leaders are experts in Inca history, nature, wildlife, cuisine, local language, emergency life safe procedures, with a profound connection to Peru’s fascinating traditional culture.
 They take care of all the details so that you can savor the experiences of the trip.
 Our Tour Guides have the warmth, endless energy, and that special “it” factor that transforms a trip into an unforgettable journey.

-- Round trip private transport.
+- Round trip private transportation.